 To navigate between the days, you can press on any calendar day to see the Trips that the Brightmile Driver App has recorded for you on that day.

 We show a visual hint to help you navigate faster.
-A small yellow dot will be displayed underneath the date for the days where trips were recorded.
+A circle will be displayed underneath the date for the days where trips were recorded.

 You can always navigate back to view the current day and the list of trips done today by tapping at the quick link at the top of the screen underneath the month.